-Chandler police officer shot, suspect remains at large
+Chandler police pursue suspect in shooting of 2 officers

 CHANDLER, Ariz.
-(AP) - Police in the suburb of Chandler are searching for a suspect accused of shooting an officer.
+(AP) - Police in the suburb of Chandler say two officers will recover after being shot by the same assailant.

+The department relayed on its Twitter account that the suspect was holed up in a house Monday morning.

 Sgt.
-Jason McClimans says the incident occurred early Monday morning and the officer’s wounds are not life-threatening.
-The officer was released from the hospital and is now recovering at home.
+Jason McClimans says the incident began with a shooting of an officer sometime after 1 a.m. near the Chandler Center for the Arts.
+The officer, whose wounds were not life-threatening., was released from the hospital.

-Authorities currently closed off an area near the Chandler Center for the Arts while they sought out the suspect.
+Several hours after announcing officers had closed off an area for a search of the male suspect, police announced a second officer had been shot.
+That officer was being treated at a hospital for non-life-threatening injuries.

-The male suspect is described as 6 feet tall, light skinned and last seen wearing white shirt and black shorts.
+The suspect is described as 6 feet tall, light skinned and last seen wearing white shirt and black shorts.

 No other details were available.